 Currently he is undertaking an MSc thesis with MDRU at the University of British Columbia.
 He is researching the application of organic compounds as pathfinders in non-petroleum based mineral exploration.
 The goal of his thesis project is to help uncover hidden Cu porphyry resources in British Columbia

-Project: Organic compounds as pathfinders in Copper porphyry exploration
+Project: Organic Compounds as Pathfinders in Copper Porphyry Exploration

 Organic compound pathfinders are a promising and under-researched tool for non-petroleum based mineral exploration through cover.
 In terrain that is buried by sequences of till and glaciolacustrine deposits, geochemical signals from traditional commodity and pathfinder elements may be complex and far travelled.
-Organic compound concentrations in soil increase in response to economic mineralisation and have the potential to identify targets beneath overburden.
+Organic compound concentrations in soil increase in response to economic mineralization and have the potential to identify targets beneath overburden.

 The purpose of this research is the advancement of organic compound pathfinder techniques to explore for Cu-porphyry deposits in British Columbia.
-This project aims to identify the physical, chemical, and biological links between organic compound abundances at the surface and the buried footprints of economic mineralisation.
+This project aims to identify the physical, chemical, and biological links between organic compound abundances at the surface and the buried footprints of economic mineralization.
 Development of a robust, cost effective, and statistically tested analytic technique for organic compounds in soils at ultra-trace concentrations will be a significant milestone for this area of research.
 Targeted sampling of multiple soil horizons will provide guidance on the optimal media to collect for future field work.